alfateam/orange-orm/README.md

 </details>

 <details><summary><strong>Deleting rows</strong></summary>
-Rows in owner tables cascade deletes to their child tables.
+<p>Rows in owner tables cascade deletes to their child tables.
 In essence, if a table has ownership over other tables through <strong><i>hasOne</i></strong> and <strong><i>hasMany</i></strong> relationships, removing a record from the parent table also removes its corresponding records in its child tables.
 This approach safeguards against leaving orphaned records and upholds data integrity.
 On the contrary, tables that are merely referenced, through <strong><i>reference relationships </i></strong> , remain unaffected upon deletions.
-For a deeper dive into these relationships and behaviors, refer to the section on <a href="#user-content-table-mapping">Mapping tables</a>.
+For a deeper dive into these relationships and behaviors, refer to the section on <a href="#user-content-table-mapping">Mapping tables</a>.</p>

 __Deleting a single row__
 ```javascript